FloWatt: The world's most powerful tidal farm

 Competitive

-Energy at a competitive cost from 2030: With a production cost comparable to that of floating wind power, tidal energy will quickly become competitive and will gain a prominent place in the carbon-free electricity mix.
+Cost-competitive energy as early as 2030: With a production cost comparable to that of floating wind turbines, tidal turbines will rapidly become competitive and win a place of choice in the low-carbon electricity mix.

 Virtuous